10 Most Stunning Monasteries in Crete

 The building has fortified walls with a beautiful courtyard facing the church and the cells of the monks.
 There is also a belfry and a gorgeous fountain found at the entrance.
 During the Ottoman rule, Gonia, like many other Cretan monasteries, was subjected to repeated attacks and efforts of demolition; in fact, you can still see the remains of an old cannonball on one of the monastery’s walls.

-Last but not the least, the Prodromou Monastery of Korakies is a beautiful monastery located near the mentioned monasteries above.
+The Prodromou Monastery of Korakies is a beautiful monastery located near the mentioned monasteries above.
 It’s a typical Orthodox Easter gathering spot, where the monastery’s nuns take turns reading the Holy Scripts in a variety of languages all throughout the night.
 In fact, residents of the Akrotiri peninsula claim this is the most traditional Easter destination in Chania.
 So if you happen to be in Crete during Easter, this is a must-visit monastery.

 Prodromou Monastery in Korakies